meloryayala/admin-dashboard-shop/README.md

 This project consists of 3 main parts:

-1. [X] Designin the User Interface and interactions
+1. [✔️] Designing the User Interface and interactions
-2. [ ] Developing the frontend and API design
+2. [📍] Developing the frontend and API design
-3. [ ] Developing the backend part and connect the project
+3. [    ] Develop the backend part and connect the project

 <br> <br>

-## 👀 If you are curios about [project progress](https://github.com/users/meloryayala/projects/1/views/2)
+## 👀 If you are curious about [project progress](https://github.com/users/meloryayala/projects/1/views/2)

 <br>
 <img src="https://github.com/meloryayala/ecommerce-admin-dashboard/assets/79602378/f072b833-baed-4ba3-a8ea-a16510a81bc6" width="60%">